 - ROCE cannot be stable over time and can vary from year to year, based on the firm’s annual business results.
 As a result, while evaluating various firms, it is essential to understand ROCE patterns over time.

-The Return on Capital Employed Ratio equation renders things simpler to find firms which use their capital effectively.
-It may be helpful for an individual looking to invest in a certain sector and comparing the best performers in that sector.
+The Return on Capital Employed Ratio equation renders things simpler to find firms that use their capital effectively.
+It may be helpful for an individual looking to invest in a certain sector and compare the best performers in that sector.
 ROCE has been shown to be exceptionally useful in evaluating firms in extremely capital-intensive sectors.

 ROCE, on the other hand, cannot be the only deciding factor.
 It has some drawbacks, and, like most accounting ratios, ROCE cannot offer an accurate image of a firm’s earnings stability on its own.